- Develop advanced skills in analysing texts and discourses

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

-Core texts: It is recommended that students buy core texts, but it is possible to buy second-hand copies or study using library and online sources.
-This may cost between £50-£200.
+It is recommended that students buy core texts, but it is possible to buy second-hand copies or study using library and online sources.
+The indicative cost is £50-£200.

 SCHOLARSHIPS, BURSARIES AND AWARDS